 Revenues under AASB 1058 are recognised as revenue received in the statement of profit or loss and other comprehensive income when the company gains control, economic benefits are probable and the amount received can be measured reliably.
-Revenue is recognised at the time of received or receivable.
+Revenue is recognised at the time of receipt, at the fair value for the consideration received or receivable.